 Curators can work in lots of industries including hospitality, tourism and conservation.
 However, the majority are employed in the Arts and Recreation Services, Public Administration, Safety as well as Education and Training.
 (Source: joboutlook.gov.au)

 Do I need to go to university to become a Curator?

 Yes, you’ll need a formal undergraduate or postgraduate qualification in a related field to make you eligible to apply for positions as a Curator.

 Where do Curators work?

-Curated exhibitions are most commonly found in galleries and museums, but you could also be working with displays in a range of other locations.
-Zoos and aquariums, your local council building, hospital, or university.
+Curated exhibitions are most commonly found in galleries and museums, but you could also be working with displays in a range of other locations, including zoos and aquariums, your local council building, hospital, or university.
 You might be working on projects in any number of public spaces such as parks, gardens or historical sites, retail areas, or hospitality venues.
-You could even be setting up exhibitions in disused shop fronts, abandoned storage areas, at the beach or in a residential home, it really depends on your role.
+You could even be setting up exhibitions in disused shop fronts, abandoned storage areas, at the beach or in a residential home – it really depends on your role.

 What are 3 things I can do right now to help me become a Curator?